RedHatRanger/RHCE9Vagrant/rhce-practice-questions/09_hwreport_yml.md

 9. Collect a hardware report using a playbook on all nodes.
-i) download hwreport.txt from the url "http://content.example.com/hwreport.txt and save it under /root.
+i) download hwreport.txt from the url "http://content.example.com/hwreport.txt and save it under /root. ii) if there is no information it should show "NONE" iii) playbook name should be hwreport.yml

 NOTE: For this example we will download the file from: https://raw.githubusercontent.com/RedHatRanger/RHCE9Vagrant/main/rhce-practice-questions/golden_files/hwreport.txt